 It was around this time, however, that Yatziri discovered the Community and Political Organizing course.
 “I read the description and thought this is exactly what I need.
 I’d never see anything like this before.”
 The class helped inspire and reenergize Yatziri by helping her place her own efforts towards immigration reform within the broader history of social justice movements.

 “There’s all these other movements going on and other issues that people have organized around that I have never heard of in the same country I live in.”

 One book in particular stood out to her.
-“We read “Take Back the Land,” she said, which is about a community organizing group by the same name that fights evictions and relocating homeless people in Miami, Florida.
+“We read ‘Take Back the Land,'” she said, which is about a community organizing group by the same name that fights evictions and the relocating of homeless people in Miami, Florida.
 “My whole life revolved around immigration, so that was what I focused on—I lived and breathed immigration,” she said.
 “Then I read this book and thought, wow, there’s all these other movements going on and other issues that people have organized around that I have never heard of in the same country I live in.”

 Yatziri also appreciated that her newfound knowledge of other social movements wasn’t confined to the classroom.
 As part of the course, for instance, Yatziri and her classmates were required to attend a tenant’s association meeting.
 “The tenants in this building had not had gas for six months and I thought, how is this even possible?
 What’s going on?
 This is in my neighborhood and I should be involved in this is some way or another.
 There’s so much organizing to do!”